matfricker/matfricker.github.io/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### Deployment

-Github actions have been setup in .github/workflows/nextjs.yml.
-Site should publish when pushed to github.
+Github actions have been setup in .github/workflows/nextjs.yml.\
+Site should publish when changes commited and pushed to github.